Dear readers of ADxS.org, please forgive the disruption.

 • The same has been reported for other SSRIs46

-• Serotonin agonists increase cortisol levels
+• Serotonin agonists increase the cortisol level

 • D-Fenfluramine (a drug no longer available due to heart valve damage) increases cortisol levels47